GoogleContainerTools/skaffold/docs/design_proposals/ko-builder.md

 4. Define ko's position in the initializer builder rank in `pkg/skaffold/initializer/build/resolve.go`.
-The proposal is to add it ahead of the buildpacks builder:
+The proposal is to add it at the end, after the buildpacks builder:

     ```go
     func builderRank(builder InitBuilder) int {